-This silica gel appears orange/yellow in color when dry and green after the desiccant becomes saturated with moisture to about 15% by weight.
+Orange indicating silica gel appears orange or yellow in color when dry and transitions to green as the desiccant progressively saturates with moisture (to about 15% by weight).

-In addition to conforming to EU requirements, AGM's Orange Silica Gel also has a high adsorption capacity, and will remove moisture at temperatures as high as 150° F (65°C).
+In addition to conforming to EU requirements, AGM's orange indicating silica gel also has a high adsorption capacity, and will remove moisture at temperatures as high as 150° F (65°C).
 However, it is best used at room temperature (70‐90° F /21-32°C).